awsdocs/aws-glue-developer-guide/doc_source/monitoring-awsglue-with-cloudwatch-metrics.md

-# Monitoring AWS Glue Using CloudWatch Metrics<a name="monitoring-awsglue-with-cloudwatch-metrics"></a>
+# Monitoring AWS Glue Using Amazon CloudWatch Metrics<a name="monitoring-awsglue-with-cloudwatch-metrics"></a>

-You can profile and monitor AWS Glue operations using AWS Glue Job Profiler, which collects and processes raw data from AWS Glue jobs into readable, near real\-time metrics stored in CloudWatch\.
+You can profile and monitor AWS Glue operations using AWS Glue job profiler\.
+It collects and processes raw data from AWS Glue jobs into readable, near real\-time metrics stored in Amazon CloudWatch\.
 These statistics are retained and aggregated in CloudWatch so that you can access historical information for a better perspective on how your application is performing\.

 ## AWS Glue Metrics Overview<a name="metrics-overview"></a>

-When you interact with AWS Glue, it sends the metrics described below to CloudWatch\.
-You can view these metrics in the AWS Glue console \(the preferred method\), the CloudWatch console dashboard, or the AWS CLI\.
+When you interact with AWS Glue, it sends metrics to CloudWatch\.
+You can view these metrics using the AWS Glue console \(the preferred method\), the CloudWatch console dashboard, or the AWS Command Line Interface \(AWS CLI\)\.

 **To view metrics using the AWS Glue console dashboard**

 You can view summary or detailed graphs of metrics for a job, or detailed graphs for a job run\.
 For details about the graphs and metrics you can access in the AWS Glue console dashboard, see [Working with Jobs on the AWS Glue Console](console-jobs.md)\.

-1. Open the AWS Glue console at [https://console\.aws\.amazon\.com/glue/](https://console.aws.amazon.com/glue/)
+1. Sign in to the AWS Management Console and open the AWS Glue console at [https://console\.aws\.amazon\.com/glue/](https://console.aws.amazon.com/glue/)\.

 1. In the navigation pane, choose **Jobs**\.

 1. Select a job from the **Jobs** list\.

-1. Select the **Metrics** tab\.
+1. Choose the **Metrics** tab\.

-1. Select **View Additional Metrics** to see more detailed metrics\.
+1. Choose **View additional metrics** to see more detailed metrics\.

 **To view metrics using the CloudWatch console dashboard**